Bithe/-B9A9-real-estate-Bithe/README.md

 3. Use `npm start` to launch the development server and start exploring the Hoas website.

 ## Contributing
-We welcome contributions from the community!
+I welcome contributions from the community!
 Feel free to submit bug reports, feature requests, or even pull requests to help improve the Hoas website for everyone.

 ## Site URL
 Visit the Hoas Residential Website [here](https://hoas-residential.web.app/).